Fall Fishing

 Fall Fishing Bass

-As temperatures drop, the baitfish will leave and the bass will follow.
-Bass will head towards the top or bottom of the water column and it’s when your focus should also leave the middle.
-At first, the focus should be more towards the top as the baitfish seek warmer, shallow water.
-An excellent topwater lure is the good old buzz bait.
+As temperatures drop, the baitfish leave and the Bass follow.
+In the fall, Bass will head towards the top or bottom of the water column – this is also when your focus should leave the middle.
+At first, the focus should be more toward the top as the baitfish seek warmer, shallower water.
+An excellent topwater lure for Bass fishing is the good old buzz bait.

-I personally like running some traditionals like the Hula Popper or Jitterbug.
-Basically, it’s my choice for a “popper” kind of lure.
-But going back a step, I LOVE the buzz bait the most and have done really well with it lately, particularly in yellow colour.
-Remember one thing about buzz baits, while you can always try them, they are THE go to anytime its raining.
-Try to get them as close to shore as you can, its where my strikes are happening most – shores of islands.
+I like running some traditional lures like the Hula Popper or Jitterbug.
+It’s my choice for a “popper” kind of fishing lure.
+But going back a step, I LOVE the buzz bait the most and have done well with it, particularly in yellow.
+Remember one thing about buzz baits, while you can always try them, they are THE BEST BAITS anytime it’s raining.
+Try to get them as close to shore as you can, it’s where my strikes are happening most – shores of islands.

-If in really weedy areas including lily pads, a frog is amazing at getting through.
-Here’s a photo of my 6th sense frog:
+When in really weedy areas, including lily pads – a frog is outstanding at getting through the shallow cover.
+Here’s a photo of the 6th Sense Frog that I use:

 6th Sense Frog